Kong/docs.konghq.com/app/_hub/kong-inc/datadog/index.md

 `upstream_latency`         | tracks the time it took for the final service to process the request | kong.upstream\_latency `kong_latency`             | tracks the internal Kong latency that it took to run all the plugins | kong.kong\_latency

-The metrics will be send with the tags `name` and `status` carrying the API name and HTTP status code respectively.
-If you specifying `consumer_identifier` with the metric, a tag `consumer` be added too.
+The metrics will be sent with the tags `name` and `status` carrying the API name and HTTP status code respectively.
+If you specify `consumer_identifier` with the metric, a tag `consumer` will be added.

 ### Metric fields